jbhopkins/bioxtasraw/docs/documentation_readme.txt

 The RAW documentation is now formatted for sphinx.
 This requires sphinx be installed, along with appropriate themes (alabaster and read-the-docs).
+To do so: conda install sphinx sphinx-rtd

 To build html, be in the top level (docs) folder and use: make html